proyecto26/ProjectX/README.md

   * https://registry.hub.docker.com/r/temporalio/admin-tools
   * https://registry.hub.docker.com/r/temporalio/ui

-You can see all the images needed to run this project in development in the [docker-compose.yml](./docker-compose.yml) file.
+All the images needed to run this project in development are listed in the [docker-compose.yml](./docker-compose.yml) file.

 ## Supporting 🍻
 I believe in Unicorns 🦄